 The system includes financial institutions such as banks and credit unions, the financial markets, and clearing and settlement systems.
 It’s through the financial system that most commercial activity (saving; borrowing; investing and buying and selling by means of debit and credit cards, cheques and e-money) is carried out.

-The Bank of Canada works with other agencies and market participants to promote the safe and efficient operation of the system's key elements.
-The Bank:
+The Bank works with other agencies and market participants to promote and maintain the safe and efficient operation of the system's key elements by:

-- gives policy advice to the federal government on the design and development of the financial system
+- giving policy advice to the federal government on the design and development of the financial system